limbusdev/VinkedViewsMR/README.md

 # Citing

-If you plan to use this software for your research or if you base your own software upon it please use the following BibTex entry to cite it:
+If you plan to use this software for your research or if you base your own software upon it, you have to give proper credit.
+Use the following BibTex entry to cite it:

 ```
 @Manual{,